WHAT IS AN ORIGINAL AUSTRALIAN LABRADOODLE?

 To ensure that your Labradoodle puppy has a nonshedding (no undercoat), low odor, asthma & allergy friendly coat, make sure you invest in an Australian Labradoodle with a Multi-Generational linage, which means at least 3 generations back in the pedigree are Labradoodles (great grandparents are labradoodles) and not just a Labrador Retriever parent & Poodle parent which is also known as F1, F1B etc...

 True Australian Labradoodles average 6-10 generations of labradoodles back in their pedigree that all originate from either Rutland Manor, Tegan Park, or Sunset Hills in Australia.
-Getting puppies certified through the Australian Labradoodle Club of America helps ensure many generations of health-tested parents, as well as the strict requirements for all breeder members and their top-notch breeders.
+Getting puppies certified through the Australian Labradoodle breed clubs helps ensure many generations of health-tested parents, as well as the strict requirements for all breeder members and their top-notch breeders.

 What about early spay/neuter?

 Early spay/neuter is one of the medical advances in the veterinary field that has had a huge impact on the number of unplanned puppies and kittens filling the animal shelters and SPCA’s.
 Unless a person is showing a dog in the conformation ring and/or breeding the dog, there is really no reason not to spay or neuter pet puppies.
 Most dogs are altered at or before six months of age, while they are still juvenile and have not had onset of adult hormones (testosterone and progesterone).
-Thus, whether your puppy has been altered at seven weeks or six months of age, really makes little difference to the dog’s development.
 But it does reduce the risk of certain cancers and it does reduce the risk of unwanted or unplanned puppies of uncertain parentage.

 Which makes a better pet, a girl or a boy?